monzou/honeyant/README.md

 ## Features

-When you save a Java file, HoneyAnt runs its build script automatically.
+When you save a Java file or build Java project, HoneyAnt runs its build script automatically.
+If cache is enabled, HoneyAnt runs its build script only when the source file is changed.

 This plugin provides similar functions to APT (Annotation Processing Tool), but HoneyAnt is more powerful and freely !
 You can run **any** Ant build script when you change the annotated Java file.
 File generation, testing, etc, etc ...

-If it is an incremental build (after file editing) and cache enabled, HoneyAnt runs its build script only when the source file is changed.
-However, if it is full build (project cleaning), HoneyAnt always runs its build script.

 ## Install